- 49er ID Card

+Parking permits are required at all times.
+Parking meters are enforced and require payment at all times.
 All "Reserved" spaces as well as handicapped spaces are enforced 24 hours a day, seven days a week.

 A written appeal must be filed within ten (10) business days.
 A response will be mailed to you.
 An online appeal form is also available for submission.
 More information along with a list of "seldom granted appeals" can be found at Citations.

 What do I need to do if I need to unload something and I need to park near a building or my residence hall?